Why we need training to challenge far-right extremism?

 Why is training required to counter far-right extremism?

 Far-right extremism is a real and growing threat.
 Young people are more at risk of being radicalised by far-right extremist content and groups.
 The path towards extremism is gradual and early intervention is best.
 To intervene early you need to have an understanding of the landscape and the factors involved.
 This training will provide you with that understanding.
-You should particularly do this training if you are concerned about young people you work with who might be engaging with far-right extremism or racist ideas or if you simply want to enhance your understanding of the far-right extremist landscape in Australia.
+You should particularly do this training if you are concerned about young people or adults you work with who might be engaging with any form of far-right extremism, including hateful ideas or narratives or if you simply want to enhance your understanding of the far-right extremist landscape in Australia.

 Who is the training for?